-Evernote is the OG of note-taking apps, but its shine has lost a little luster over the years.
+Evernote is the OG of note taking apps, but its shine has lost a little luster over the years.
 They’ve lost a few executives in the C-suite and users are feeling stuck, especially after they started charging premium prices, but with few product updates.

-PRO: Web clipper and card system are familiar
+- Web clipper and card system are familiar

 CON: Rising prices and uncertain product leadership

-Paper is a different type of note-taking app–it’s the one for you visual thinkers out there.
+Paper is a different type of note taking app–it’s the one for you visual thinkers out there.
 Made more like a sketch pad, you can dive into paintbrushes, swirls, and shapes.
 Create mind maps or draw a quick cartoon as a reminder.
 Its notebook feature helps you set up the organization that you need to group your notes and drawings into different categories.

-PRO: Capture quick design ideas
+- Capture quick design ideas

-Ulysses is a hybrid writing program and note-taking app.
+Ulysses is a hybrid writing program and note taking app.
 If you find yourself needing to transform your notes from raw form into something presentable, then Ulysses lets you do that all across your Mac devices.
 You can take notes in a plain text mode and then throw in another theme for export.

 It also offers writing goals and links to outside resources, like a PDF for instance.
 Its clean interface is inviting to many users.

-PRO: A Minimalist interface for long-form writing
+- A minimalist interface for long-form writing